 An Instance-Centric Panoptic Occupancy Prediction Benchmark for Autonomous Driving¶

-Conference: CVPR 2026 arXiv: 2603.27238 Code: https://mias.group/CarlaOcc Area: Autonomous Driving Keywords: Panoptic Occupancy Prediction, 3D Mesh Library, CARLA Simulation, Instance-Level Annotation, Occupancy Dataset Quality
+Keywords: Panoptic Occupancy Prediction, 3D Mesh Library, CARLA Simulation, Instance-level Annotation, Occupancy Dataset Quality

 TL;DR¶

-This paper proposes ADMesh (a library of 15K+ high-quality 3D models) and CarlaOcc (a panoptic occupancy dataset with 100K frames at 0.05m resolution), providing for the first time instance-level annotations and physically consistent ground truth for 3D panoptic occupancy prediction in autonomous driving, along with occupancy quality evaluation metrics and a systematic benchmark.
+Ours proposes ADMesh (a high-quality 3D model library with 15K+ assets) and CarlaOcc (a panoptic occupancy dataset with 100k frames and 0.05m precision).
+It provides the first instance-level annotations and physically consistent ground truth for 3D panoptic occupancy prediction in autonomous driving, along with occupancy quality evaluation metrics and a systematic benchmark.

 Background & Motivation¶

-Background: 3D occupancy prediction is evolving from purely semantic occupancy toward fine-grained panoptic occupancy (joint semantic and instance prediction).
-Methods such as SparseOcc and PanoOcc have been proposed, but remain constrained by dataset quality.
+Background: 3D occupancy prediction is evolving from pure semantic occupancy to fine-grained panoptic occupancy (joint semantic and instance prediction).
+Methods like SparseOcc and PanoOcc have been proposed, but they are constrained by dataset quality.

-Limitations of Prior Work: (1) Existing datasets lack instance-level annotations—SparseOcc/PaSCo generate pseudo-panoptic labels via heuristics (3D box grouping/clustering), introducing boundary artifacts and instance overlaps; (2) Existing ground truth relies on LiDAR point cloud aggregation and voxelization, resulting in coarse resolution (0.2–0.5 m), incomplete geometry (only sensor-visible surfaces), and physical inconsistencies (holes and fractures); (3) No unified high-quality 3D model library exists—current resources are fragmented and platform-dependent.
+Limitations of Prior Work: (1) Existing datasets lack instance-level annotations—SparseOcc/PaSCo generate pseudo-panoptic labels via heuristics (3D box grouping/clustering), introducing boundary artifacts and instance overlaps; (2) Current ground truth (GT) relies on LiDAR point cloud aggregation and voxelization, resulting in coarse resolution (0.2-0.5m), incomplete geometry (sensor-visible surfaces only), and physical inconsistency (holes and fractures); (3) Lack of a unified high-quality 3D model library—existing resources are fragmented and platform-dependent.

-Key Challenge: Panoptic occupancy prediction requires precise instance-level geometric annotations, yet the generation pipelines of existing datasets (LiDAR aggregation → voxelization) are fundamentally incapable of providing physically consistent and complete ground truth.
+Key Challenge: Panoptic occupancy prediction requires precise instance-level geometric annotations, but existing generation pipelines (LiDAR aggregation → voxelization) fundamentally fail to provide physically consistent and complete ground truth.

-Key Insight: Starting from 3D meshes rather than point clouds—meshes encode complete geometry and can be voxelized at arbitrary resolution.
+Key Insight: Start from 3D meshes rather than point clouds—meshes contain complete geometry and can be voxelized at any arbitrary resolution.

-Core Idea: Build a unified 3D model library (ADMesh) → reconstruct complete scene meshes via CARLA simulation → apply topology-aware voxelization to generate physically consistent panoptic occupancy labels.
+Core Idea: Construct a unified 3D model library (ADMesh) → Reconstruct complete scene meshes via CARLA simulation → Apply topology-aware voxelization to generate physically consistent panoptic occupancy labels.

 Method¶